 Recovering From Pandemic Constraints

-Although the COVID-19 pandemic impacted the way many people obtained coffee and tea, it apparently did not permanently impact the demand for these products.
+Although the COVID-19 pandemic impacted how many people obtained coffee and tea, it apparently did not permanently impact the demand for these products.
 In the United States, coffee drinking soared during 2018, reaching a level not previously achieved since 2012.
 While the 2020 pandemic lowered the annual global growth rate for the industry temporarily (from around 9% to 4.5%), this downturn appears short-term in nature.
 Analysts predict vigorous growth again by 2023.

 In some places, emergency public health restrictions during the pandemic dampened the operation of “nonessential” coffee and tea retail outlets.
-Yet at the same time, some coffee subscription services witnessed flourishing growth.
+Yet, at the same time, some coffee subscription services witnessed flourishing growth.
 Innovations in automating harvesting also continued to generate headlines.

 One important ongoing trend in this industry remains the introduction of new product lines.
 A wide array of companies have developed specialty coffees and teas, for example.
-Some of these brands include additives widely perceived as health foods, including mushrooms, fruits, spices, algae, or other ingredients.
+Some of these brands include additives widely perceived as healthy foods, including mushrooms, fruits, spices, algae, or other ingredients.

 The proliferation of new coffee and tea blends contributes to variety in this industry.
-During 2019, global sales of coffee and tea accounted for an astonishing $142.1 billion.
+In 2019, global sales of coffee and tea accounted for an astonishing $142.1 billion.
 Reportedly, many consumers view these products as much healthier than some other available beverages.

 Key Packaging Trends